Current projects in the group

 COLLABORATORS

-• Prof. David Woods (statistics) at University of Southampton
+Prof. David Woods (statistics, University of Southampton)

-• Prof. Matthew Gaunt (Chemistry @ Cambridge)
+Prof. Matthew Gaunt (Chemistry @ Cambridge)

-• Prof. Jonathan Goodman (Chemistry @ Cambridge)
+Prof. Jonathan Goodman (Chemistry @ Cambridge)

-• Prof. Pietro Lio (Comp Sci @ Cambridge) on AI methods
+Prof. Pietro Lio (Comp Sci @ Cambridge) on AI methods

 We are involved in the Innovation Centre in Digital Molecular Technologies (iDMT).
 Within the Centre we are building new digital R&D infrastructure to support SMEs in England in the transition to fully digital manufacturing and research.

-• We are leading the project "From Digital Twins to Real Time AI-supported Plant Operation".
+We are leading the project "From Digital Twins to Real Time AI-supported Plant Operation".
 This is a collaboration with the group of Prof. Markus Kraft and the group of Dr Lianlian Jiang at I2R A*STAR institute.
 Our group is working on the physical models side of the digital twin system.

-• We are leading the project "Automated evaluation of environmental impact of pharma manufacturing processes".
+We are leading the project "Automated evaluation of environmental impact of pharma manufacturing processes".
 In this project we are involved mainly via CDI Pte Ltd.

 Spin outs from the group

 Chemical Data Intelligence is working with large chemical reactions datasets using network science and machine learning tools.
 CDI proposes solutions for utilising bio-feedstocks/ bio-waste, developing routes for circular use of molecules, and addresses other sustainability challenges in early-stages reaction planning.
+CDI is also offering contract R&D services and is developing custom software solutions based on AI for chemicals development and manufacture.

 AM Ltd creates highly scalable and cost-efficient production solutions for manufacture of functional nanoparticles.
 We achieve this by by combining intensified processes with intelligent optimization strategies.
 From quantum dots to pharmaceutical crystallization, we provide complete support from materials R&D to process development and application formulation.